← thelaunch.space

 When QuickBooks stops working, the obvious answer feels like NetSuite.
 When HoneyBook gets clunky, you start googling Salesforce.
 But enterprise upgrades fail service businesses more often than they succeed.

-of ERP implementations fail to meet their objectives, according to Gartner forecasts through 2028
+of ERP implementations fail to meet their objectives (industry average), with manufacturing hitting 73%, according to 2025 Panorama research.
+Gartner predicts this rate will persist through 2027.

 The problem isn't that enterprise software is bad.
 It's that it's built for different problems.
 A $25,000-$75,000 first-year NetSuite implementation makes sense when you have complex multi-entity reporting, 25+ users, and dedicated IT resources.
 For a $500K consulting firm with 3 team members?
 You're paying for 90 features to use 10.